 During her time at Amazon she has worked with clients including the National Institute of Health, Jack Petchey Foundation, NCT, Impetus-PEF and Disabled Living Foundation.

 Outside of work, Charlotte enjoys time with her teenage children, films, theatre trips, dog walking and pilates.
 She also helps run a community women’s group and plays the violin with the Epsom Symphony Orchestra.

 Penny has been a freelance consultant for more than 10 years, following jobs in communications at Channel 4, the BBC and the Department for Education.
 She joined Amazon as an Associate soon after it was founded.

 Penny specialises in communications strategy and planning in sectors including the arts, education, health and social care.
 Whilst at Amazon she has worked with clients including Holocaust Day Memorial Trust, the Family Justice Council, Motor Neurone Disease Association, Royal British Legion and Family Rights Group.

 In her spare time Penny is a listening volunteer for the Samaritans and a dedicated gardener.

 After graduating with a degree in International Development and Spanish Studies, May worked at national social justice charity People Can, before joining Amazon as a consultant in 2012.
 Following a move to Bristol in 2015, May became an Associate for Amazon, combining this with a role helping Bristol-based social enterprise WECIL, which supports disabled people.

 Whilst at Amazon, May secured across-the-board national coverage of a report to relaunch the domestic abuse charity SafeLives, and has also worked with forces charity SSAFA and Holocaust Memorial Day Trust.

-May is a trained yoga teacher, message therapist and life coach, and alongside working as a consultant, runs her own well-being business.
+May is a trained yoga teacher, massage therapist and life coach, and alongside working as a consultant, runs her own well-being business.